FREQUENTLY ASKED QUESTIONS

 Our services can be a variety of things.
 It is individualized and goals are set by the family.
 Service Coordination can include: connecting with counseling, paying for positive activities, respite care and other services.

 HOW DO I START THE PROCESS?

 You can either contact the MSY Coordinator as listed above or download the referral packet and release of information.
-The Referral is listed on this website.
-You will need to complete the Early Childhood Release of Information for children birth to 8 years old.
-For Children 9-18 (21 if has the DD diagnosis) do the I-Team Release of Information and the packet.
 When all is completed just mail or fax it to the address above.

 HOW DO I KNOW IF I AM ELIGIBLE?

-These services are for children that have multiple problems.
-Many have mental health concerns, juvenile court involvement, drug/alcohol problems or DD issues.
+These services are for children that have multiple needs, Many utilize or need mental health, juvenile court, drug/alcohol or development disabilities services.
 Questions can be directed to the MSY Coordinator, contact info listed above.

-THE MULTI SYSTEM CHILD AND YOUTH COMMITTEE SERVES THE FOLLOWING POPULATIONS:
+THE MULTI SYSTEM PROGRAM SERVES THE FOLLOWING POPULATIONS:

 2. At-risk children and families defined as:

 a.
-Children (Infant, toddlers and youth) deemed to be at risk of failing to thrive in their home, school or in the community
+Children (birth to 22 yrs. of age) deemed to be at risk of failing to thrive in their home, school or in the community

 b.
 Specifically, children displaying the following risk factors